anvillasoto/60DaysofUdacity/README.md

 ![Day 27](images/day27.JPG)

-I would like to encourage @Frida, @PaulBruce, @Khush, @Jaiki Yadav, @ayivima and @Carlo David to keep up their good works.
+I would like to encourage @Frida, @PaulBruce, @Stark, @Jaiki Yadav, @ayivima and @Carlo David to keep up their good works.

+&#35;60DaysofUdacity